databendlabs/databend-docs/docs/doc/12-visualize/mindsdb.md

 Both Databend and Databend Cloud can integrate with MindsDB as a data source, which brings Machine Learning capabilities into Databend.
 The following tutorials show you how to integrate with MindsDB and make data forecasts, using the [Air Pollution in Seoul](https://www.kaggle.com/datasets/bappekim/air-pollution-in-seoul) dataset as an example.

-## Tutorial: Integrating Databend with MindsDB
+## Tutorial-1: Integrating Databend with MindsDB

 Before you start, install a local MindsDB or sign up an account for MindsDB Cloud.
 This tutorial uses MindsDB Cloud.
 For more information about how to install a local MindsDB, refer to https://docs.mindsdb.com/quickstart#1-create-a-mindsdb-cloud-account-or-install-mindsdb-locally